roman-milk/roman-milk.github.io/good-girl-vs-slut.md

  "Yup.
 She was shopping in the store but she's probably done by now.
 I hope she's not worried."
 Trisha giggled at the manager's jaw dropped.
 "Bye!"

  The petite cheerleader cheerfully walked out of the warehouse.
 Out of the corner of her eye, she saw two more store employees, sitting on the sidewalk taking a break.
 They were eyeing her for sure; a little brunette, cute and sweet enough to be the classic innocent schoolgirl, but dressed like any other slut.
 Their gaze lingering over her dainty body, her slender legs in her high- heeled boots, her tits thrusting out against the stretched fabric of her T- shirt, and her ass, red and tender, poking out of the bottom of her shorts, wiggling as she walked.
 She wondered if George's cum was dribbling out of her pussy and leaving a wet spot, or maybe some of the manager's cum was still on her face.
 She hoped it was.
 The men on the sidewalk were still watching her.
 As she walked by, she turned to wink at them, but didn't stop.
 Sorry boys,she thought as she grinned to herself.
 Maybe next time.
-Report_Story #1